-Net cash used in investing activities was \$1.5 million for the three months ended December 31, 2016, as compared to net cash used by investing activities of \$5.2 million in the same period of 2015.
-The net cash used in investing activities in the three months ended December 31, 2016 was mainly comprised of a cash payment of \$1.7 million to construct the Dalian facilities, including construction and purchase of equipment.
-The net cash used in investing activities in the three months ended December 31, 2015 was mainly comprised of an increase of \$0.6 million in pledged deposits for bills payables and a net cash payment of \$4.6 million in relation to constructions and purchase of equipment at the Dalian facilities.
+Net cash used in investing activities was \$1.1 million for the three months ended March 31, 2017, as compared to \$2.9 million in the same period of 2016.
+The net cash used in investing activities in the three months ended March 31, 2017 mainly comprised cash payment of \$1.2 million on acquisition of property, plant and equipment and construction in progress.